Impact of bright-dark exciton thermal population mixing on the brightness of CsPbBr$_3$ nanocrystals

-Magneto-optical spectroscopy performed on bulk-like \ce{CsPbBr3} NCs has revealed a conventional fine structure with a dark state below the bright triplet and a bulk bright-dark energy splitting close to \SI{4}{\milli\electronvolt}~\cite{tamaratUniversalScalingLaws2023}.
-In the absence of a level inversion due to the Rashba effect, the bright-dark energy splittings are expected to increase with confinement and to reach values up to $\sim$~\SI{10}{\milli\electronvolt} for NCs in the intermediate confinement regime~\cite{sercelQuasicubicModelMetal2019,sercelExcitonFineStructure2019,benaichMultibandModelTetragonal2020}.
-We performed magneto-optical spectroscopy on single \ce{CsPbBr3} NCs and revealed the weak emergence of a dark singlet state below the bright triplet for \ce{CsPbBr3} NCs in the intermediate confinement regime.
-At the highest field strengths, we find the emergence of a peak below the bright triplet at $\sim~12$ and $\sim~\SI{14}{\milli\electronvolt}$ for the NC emitting at 2.42 and \SI{2.48}{\electronvolt} respectively (see note~\ref{SIsec:darkexp} and \myautoref{SIfig:PLfBB}).
-These bright-dark energy splittings compare well with the recently determined scaling law for LHP NCs as the normalised splittings fall within the range of reported values for \ce{CsPbI3} NCs in a similar confinement regime~\cite{tamaratUniversalScalingLaws2023}.
-Unfortunately temperature-dependent photoluminescence decay measurements were not performed on these two NCs and thus we cannot use these splitting values to model the dynamics and get a definite transition rate constant.
-Nonetheless, these results enable us to estimate the transition rates based on our simulations and the general decay dynamics reported here.
-Notably, we find that only the difference two-phonon process can lead to the observed dynamics with corresponding transition rates on the order of \SI{10}{\nano\second^{-1}} for an energy splitting of $\sim~\SI{13}{\milli\electronvolt}$ falling close to a resonance of the two-phonon process involving phonon modes $E_1 = \SI{6}{\milli\electronvolt}$ and $E_2 = \SI{19}{\milli\electronvolt}$ which were previously identified~\cite{choExcitonPhononTrion2022,amaraSpectralFingerprintQuantum2023}.
+Magneto-optical spectroscopy of bulk-like \ce{CsPbBr3} NCs unveiled a conventional fine structure with a dark state below the bright triplet and a bulk bright-dark energy splitting close to \SI{4}{\milli\electronvolt}~\cite{tamaratUniversalScalingLaws2023}.
+Without a Rashba effect induced level inversion, confinement is expected to lead to an increase of bright-dark energy splittings reaching up to $\sim$~\SI{10}{\milli\electronvolt} for NCs in the intermediate confinement regime~\cite{sercelQuasicubicModelMetal2019,sercelExcitonFineStructure2019,benaichMultibandModelTetragonal2020}.
+Our magneto-optical spectroscopy on single \ce{CsPbBr3} NCs in the intermediate confinement regime reveals a weak emergence of a dark singlet state beneath the bright triplet.
+At the highest field strengths, we observe the emergence of a peak below the bright triplet at $\sim~12$ and $\sim~\SI{14}{\milli\electronvolt}$ for the NC emitting at 2.42 and \SI{2.48}{\electronvolt} respectively (see note~\ref{SIsec:darkexp} and \myautoref{SIfig:PLfBB}).
+These bright-dark energy splittings compare well with the recently determined scaling law for LHP NCs, falling within the range of normalised splittings reported for \ce{CsPbI3} NCs in a similar confinement regime~\cite{tamaratUniversalScalingLaws2023}.
+Unfortunately temperature-dependent photoluminescence decay measurements were not conducted on these two NCs, precluding the use of these energy splitting to model the dynamics and derive a definite transition rate constant.
+Nonetheless, these results allow us to estimate the transition rates based on our simulations and the general decay dynamics reported here.
+Notably, for such large energy splittings, only the difference two-phonon process can account for the observed dynamics with corresponding transition rates on the order of \SI{10}{\nano\second^{-1}} for an energy splitting of $\sim~\SI{13}{\milli\electronvolt}$.
+This aligns closely with a resonance of the two-phonon process involving phonon modes $E_1 = \SI{6}{\milli\electronvolt}$ and $E_2 = \SI{19}{\milli\electronvolt}$ which were previously identified~\cite{choExcitonPhononTrion2022,amaraSpectralFingerprintQuantum2023}.